Curated by Antonia Alampi / Research curator: Caroline Ektander / Assistant curator: Zeynep Kubat

 We are living in a time in which the human impact on our planet is so terrifyingly profound that it shall leave its traces for millennia to come.
 At the heart of this accelerating planetary change lies the excessive and expanding modes of extraction, production, and disposal necessary to support the perpetual economic growth inherent to the modern, and particularly Western, project.

-The exhibition will present the work of both local and international artists engaging with a broad understanding of the toxic, bringing together the macro-political and social entanglements that facilitate its production and unjust distribution and the physical and emotional traces that it leaves behind and define its endemic presence.
-The artworks will exist among proverbs, poetry and stories that shed light on the diversified and shifting sources and understandings of the toxic and how it is experienced personally as well as collectively.
+The exhibition presents the work of both local and international artists engaging with a broad understanding of the toxic, bringing together the wider political, economic and social entanglements that facilitate its production and unjust distribution and the bodily, psychological and concealed traces that it leaves behind and define its endemic presence.
+The artworks will exist among a net of textual materials gathered and produced by the research team—from historical facts to proverbs, poetry, varied literary stories and scholarly texts—all of which shed light on the diversified and shifting sources and understandings of the toxic and how it is experienced, personally and in communities.

 By encouraging a more profound understanding of the economic disparities and cultural habits that co-determine the status quo, the exhibition ultimately hopes to engage the audience in a more relational understanding of the environment and its ownership and to underscore how the unequal distribution of environmental catastrophes is a political problem – one inherently intertwined with issues of capitalism, class and race.

-This exhibition is part of 'Toxic Commons', a long-term research platform on toxicity initiated by Caroline Ektander, Antonia Alampi and SAVVY Contemporary, Simone Müller and the research group 'Hazardous Travels.
-Ghost Acres and the Global Waste Economy' of the Rachel Carson Center which includes researchers Ayushi Dhawan, Maximilian Feichtner and Jonas Stuck.
+This exhibition is part of 'Toxic Commons' initiated by Caroline Ektander, Antonia Alampi and SAVVY Contemporary, Simone Müller with a research group from the Rachel Carson Center with Ayushi Dhawan, Maximilian Feichtner and Jonas Stuck.

 Location Kunsthal Extra City - Antwerpen-Berchem, Eikelstraat 25-31, 2600 Antwerpen